 The course covers a range of English literature from the Early Modern period to the early twentieth century.
 Among the authors you study will be Shakespeare, Marlowe, Donne, Dickens, Tennyson, the Brontës, Hardy, Forster, Joyce and Woolf.
 Close analysis of works by these and other authors, reinforced by general discussion of modern critical theory and practice, will provide the basis for an enhanced appreciation of the pleasures and problems associated with the serious reading of literature.

 Section 1: Introduction to the course and to the study of literature

 The introductory sessions will raise fundamental questions about why and how we should study literature and then concentrate on detailed analysis of poetry and fiction.
 The emphasis will be on techniques of close reading, but we also hope to impart a sense of literary history and an understanding of the links between literature and its wider contexts.

 Section 2: Victorian Fiction and Poetry

-This section will deal first with works by three Victorian novelists: Dickens, Charlotte Brontë, Emily Brontë and Hardy.
+This section will deal first with works by four Victorian novelists: Dickens, Charlotte Brontë, Emily Brontë and Hardy.
 The second part will offer a survey of the main forms and themes of Victorian poetry.
 Discussion will concentrate on Tennyson, Browning, Arnold, Christina Rossetti and Hopkins.
 Both fiction and poetry will be related to their social and intellectual contexts.